Care & Frequently Asked Questions

 how we work to eliminate it as much as possible.

-HCM is a common cardiac condition and is the most common heart disease in cats.
+HCM is a common cardiac condition and is the most common heart disease in many cat breeds.
 One of the reasons we have outcross breeds (Elf, Dwelf and Bambino) is to minimize the odds of developing HCM by introducing new bloodlines.
-None of our outcross cats have ever had HCM.
-Typically kitten will show signs of HCM before their first year, which is why we warranty the kittens for the first whole year of life.
+Typically kitten will show signs of HCM before their first year, which is why we warranty against kitten death for the first whole year of life.
 A cat that seems healthy may appear to become very ill very quickly, or even die suddenly after developing a blood clot in the heart, having displayed no symptoms of ill-health.
 A cat’s heart that is affected by HCM will have a thickened left ventricle wall.
 Rather than growing larger outwardly, the walls of the heart grow inward, restricting the amount of blood that can be pumped through the ventricle.
 As the condition worsens, it becomes increasingly difficult for the heart to perform its job, and the heart eventually fails.
-All of our parents are scanned for heart disease and must scan clear twice before they are allowed to be part of the breeding program.
-We also do genetic testing at UC Davis.
-We warranty our kittens against HCM until they are one year old, as HCM typically will be detectable prior to that time.
+All of our bloodlines are scanned for heart disease and must scan clear twice before they are allowed to be part of the breeding program.
+There is also genetic testing at UC Davis.
+We warranty our kittens against HCM death until they are one year old, as HCM typically will be detectable prior to that time.

 Q: What are odd-eyes?